• Skip to primary navigation

 SFFILM, in accordance with federal and state law, is an equal-opportunity employer.
 SFFILM does not discriminate on the basis of race, color, national origin, religion, sexual orientation, gender identity, pregnancy/childbirth, medical condition, disability, age, ancestry, marital status, citizenship or veteran status.
 This nondiscrimination policy covers all candidates, staff members, interns, and volunteers.

-SFFILM Assistant Camp Instructor is an hourly employee that facilitates our Youth Filmmakers Camp programs during the 2023 summer season.
-The Assistant Camp Instructor works closely with the SFFILM Education Manager / Lead Instructor to support classroom objectives.
+SFFILM is seeking a seasonal Camp Instructor for the 2025 Summer SFFILM Youth Filmmakers Camp.
+This is an opportunity to apply filmmaking and storytelling, curriculum implementation, youth management and engagement skills in a hands-on workshop environment.
 SFFILM’s Youth Filmmakers Camp is designed to educate students interested in the field of visual storytelling, increasing students’ creativity and technical skills through hands-on and classroom instruction.
-SFFILM Education’s goal is to enrich young filmmakers through exposure to new artforms and to build upon existing skills.
+The Camp Instructor works closely with our Education Coordinator to support classroom objectives and SFFILM Education’s goals to enrich young filmmakers through exposure to new artforms and to build upon existing skills.

-The position of Assistant Camp Instructor is a full-time, temporary position working with campers 14-18 years old located in San Francisco.
-The hourly rate is $21/hr, and the dates of the agreement are mid June, 2023 through August 8, 2023.
-During camp (July 10 – August 4) the typical daily schedule is 8:00am – 4:30pm.
-The Assistant Camp Instructor will not be scheduled for any hours the week of July 3rd – 7th.
-This is an unpaid week, but will receive holiday pay July 4th.
+The position of Camp Instructor is a full-time, temporary position working with campers 14-18 years old located in San Francisco.
+The hourly rate is $21 – $25/hr, based on experience, and the dates of the agreement are mid-June through August 12, 2025.
+During camp (July 14 – August 8) the typical daily schedule is 8:00am – 4:30pm and will be at USF.
+The Camp Instructor will not be scheduled for any hours the week of June 30th – July 4th.
+This is an unpaid week, but will receive holiday pay for July 4th.

 Responsibilities